gkey8161/lr-hkbus/README.md

 * `MTRB` in `MTR/KCR/Tram`
   * Fleet no. is used, with "M#" prefix
 * `Tram` in `MTR/KCR/Tram`
-  * Fleet no. is used, with "#" prefix
+  * Fleet no. is used, with "T#" prefix
 * `NWFB/CTB/CLP`
   * Fleet no. is used, with "#" prefix except DA, LA and VA